robriks/ethernaut-solutions/preservation/walkthrough.md

 Ethernaut is a set of gamified Solidity challenges in the style of a CTF, where each level features a hackable smart contract that will inform you of various known security vulnerabilities on EVM blockchains.

 This repo will walk you through a solution to Preservation.sol, the 17th challenge in the series.
-You can find the challenge itself and fully fleshed out solution in the .txt file in the root directory and .sol file in this directory.
+You can find the challenge itself and fully fleshed out solution in the .txt file and .sol file in this directory.
 Let's begin!

 In this challenge, Ethernaut describes a scheme of timezone libraries that manage the storage variables of a central contract via delegatecall.
 We're instructed simply 'to claim ownership of the instance you are given.'